310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 {% endbubble %}

 {% bubble Kaoru v2 %}
-Ahh, yeah, while I was on my way over here, I saw the Basketball club having a farewell party for their third years.
+Ahh, yeah, while I was on my way over here, I saw the Basketball Club having a farewell party for their third years.

 They’re in that basketball court outside.